 First, it is necessary to perform a fire extinguisher inspection annually, and proceed to monthly verifications.
 In addition to performing a visual inspection at least once a year, it is imperative to turn the extinguishers upside down in order to fluff the powder inside.
 Furthermore, the contracted maintenance company will verify that the extinguisher’s outer shell is not damaged, which could determine if hydrostatic testing is required.

 This test is used to prove soundness and resistance to leakage of hoses and pipes under internal water pressure.
-For more information on hydrostatic testing, visit our page on Fire Protection Services and Solutions.

 Training of workers